-When Charles II returned from exile following the Civil War and Commonwealth period Pepys was part of the entourage that sailed to Holland to bring back the King and his brother James to England.
-Later that year Pepys witnessed the spectacle of Major General Harrison, a Parliamentarian and signatory of the execution of Charles I, being hanged, drawn and quartered at Charing Cross.
+When Charles II returned from exile following the Civil War and Commonwealth period Pepys was part of the entourage that sailed to Holland to bring back to England the King and his brother James.
+Later that year Pepys witnessed the spectacle of Major General Harrison, a Parliamentarian and signatory of the execution of Charles I, being hung, drawn and quartered at Charing Cross.

 For his part in the return of the monarch Montagu was elevated to become Earl of Sandwich and he found Pepys a new role as Clerk of the Acts of the Navy Board.
 The Clerk was one of the four principle officers responsible for the administration and equipping of the entire naval fleet, along with their staff of commissioners and clerks.
 They reported to the Lord High Admiral, who by then was the King’s brother James, the Duke of York.
 In July 1660 Samuel and Elizabeth moved into a splendid apartment within the Navy Board building at Seething Lane on the north-east side of Tower Hill, where they were to live for many years.